Lec11 Multimodal Modeling I (Multi-to-Text)

 • Lec12: how to generate images with token-based generative modeling.

-representation (encode) + alignment (shared space) + generation (decode).
+• Together they frame multimodal systems as: representation (encode) + alignment (shared space) + generation (discrete or continuous).